neurostuff/NiMARE/docs/documentation.rst

 Documentation
 =============

 NiMARE is a Python package for performing meta-analyses of the neuroimaging literature.
 While meta-analytic packages exist which implement one or two algorithms each, NiMARE provides a standard syntax for performing a wide range of analyses and for interacting with databases of coordinates and images from fMRI studies (e.g., brainspell, Neurosynth, and NeuroVault).

 NiMARE joins a growing Python ecosystem for neuroimaging research, which includes such tools as `Nipype`_, `Nistats`_, and `Nilearn`_.
 As with these other tools, NiMARE is open source, collaboratively developed, and built with ease of use in mind.

 This page has a brief description of each of the tools that are accessible through the NiMARE environment.

 Overview
 ````````````

-If you have questions, or need help with using NiMARE check out `Neuro Stars`_.
+If you have questions, or need help with using NiMARE check out `NeuroStars`_.

 There are two broadly defined types of neuroimaging meta-analyses: coordinate-based
 meta-analyses and image-based meta-analyses.

 A coordinate-based meta-analysis uses a set of coordinates indicating measured BOLD
 activation as its input. `NeuroSynth`_, for example, performs coordinate based meta-analyses
 on peak activation coordinates.

 Image-based meta-analyses, on the other hand, use full statistical maps as their input.